emilpriver/geni/README.md

 Geni can be used as a library as well.

-All exposed functions can be found in [./examples/library/](the library example folder)
+All exposed functions can be found in [the library example folder]( ./examples/library/)

 ```rust
 use geni;